 Tip: Use Technology to Monitor Prices Year-Round

 Apps are getting smarter all the time—some even run price comparisons on e-commerce sites around the web in seconds.
-Leverage apps like Google Flights and Hopper to find the best fares and watch for price drops on flights you’ve got your eye on.
-Also, look into browser extensions and plugins like Wikibuy, Honey, and Gumdrop—they do the legwork for you, finding coupon codes and deals.
+Leverage apps like Google Flights and Hopper to find the best fares, and watch for price drops on flights you’ve got your eye on.
+Also, look into browser extensions and plug-ins like Capital One Shopping, Honey and Gumdrop—they do the legwork for you, finding coupon codes and deals.*

 *Capital One Shopping is a free browser extension available to Capital One and non-Capital One card customers.
 Enrollment required.
 Savings and available coupons vary.

 Capital One Shopping Credits are subject to terms and conditions that are available at capitaloneshopping.com and are separate from any rewards you may be earning on a Capital One rewards credit card.
 Signing up for Capital One Shopping does not enroll you into any credit card rewards program.

 We hope you found this helpful.
 Our content is not intended to provide legal, investment or financial advice or to indicate that a particular Capital One product or service is available or right for you.
 For specific advice about your unique circumstances, consider talking with a qualified professional.